cloudfoundry/garden-runc-release/docs/opsguide.md

 If you installed garden-runc-release using bosh, the graph is located at `/var/vcap/data/garden/aufs_graph`.

-**Note:** For implementation reasons, if you deployed garden-runc-release using bosh, before interacting with containers it is currently neccesary to run `/var/vcap/packages/guardian/bin/inspector-garden -pid $(pidof guardian) /bin/bash`.
-This ensures the graph path is properly visible.
-You must be root to run this command.

 ## Guardian Components

 Guardian consists of three primary “modules”, these are the Networker, The RootFS Manager and the Containerizer.
 In a default garden-runc installation, these are implemented by the built-in “kawasaki”, “garden-shed” and “rundmc” components, respectively.